Ocean and Resources Engineering

 The Academic Program

-Educational and research emphasis is placed on coastal engineering, offshore engineering and ocean resources engineering.
-Coastal engineering deals with coastal and harbor problems, sediment transport, nearshore environmental engineering, and coastal flood hazards.
+Educational and research emphasis is placed on coastal engineering, offshore engineering, and ocean resources engineering.
+Coastal engineering deals with coastal and harbor problems, sediment transport, nearshore environmental engineering, and coastal flood hazards due to storm surge, and tsunamis.
 Offshore engineering is concerned with structures and systems used in the deeper parts of the ocean, including the continental shelf.
 It also includes hydrodynamics of fluid-body interaction, seakeeping and dynamic responses of marine vehicles and platforms, and hydroelasticity of very large floating structures.
 Ocean resources engineering is concerned with the engineering systems to develop the energy, minerals and living resources of the oceans, the use of the ocean for waste disposal, and the environmental and economic aspects of these activities.
 The MS program in ocean and resources engineering is accredited by the Accreditation Board for Engineering and Technology (ABET), which provides accreditation services to the first degree offered by engineering programs.

 The Department of Ocean and Resources Engineering offers a graduate program leading to the Master of Science (MS) and Doctor of Philosophy (PhD) degrees.
 The goal of the program is to prepare students for the engineering profession and to conduct research in the support of the educational program.
 The objectives of the program at the MS level are to produce graduates who, during the first few years following graduation: